ila36IX/Notes/born2beroot/helloroot.md

 ![](https://c.tenor.com/SjlVZ624hncAAAAC/tenor.gif)

-**Task**: Instead of authenticating with your password, set up a ssh key in you VM and connect using the public and private key  :)

 __Warning__: It essential to prevent connecting with ssh to VM using `root` user, you have to configure your machine to completely disable `root` login.

 ### Disabling Root Login